Ammar-Alkhalidi/Ammar-Alkhalidi/README.md

 CI/CD Pipelines, Unit & Integration Testing
 AWS, Heroku, DigitalOcean, Azure

-:stern2: Fun Facts About Me
+🌟 Fun Facts About Me
-:lehrer: Mentor and instructor at local coding bootcamps.
+👨‍🏫 Mentor and instructor at local coding bootcamps.
-:bücher: Avid learner—currently mastering new techs in AI and cloud computing.
+📚 Avid learner—currently mastering new techs in AI and cloud computing.
-:sprechblase: Always happy to talk about programming, tech, or the latest sci-fi show!
+💬 Always happy to talk about programming, tech, or the latest sci-fi show!

-:briefkasten: How to Reach Me
+📫 How to Reach Me
 LinkedIn: Your LinkedIn Profile
 Twitter: Your Twitter Handle
 Email: YourEmail@example.com